Jankov (Benešov District): Administrative division

 Čečkov, Nosákov and Odlochovice form an exclave of the municipal territory.

+Etymology

+The name is derived from the personal name Janek (a diminutive of Jan), meaning "Janek's (court)".

 Geography

 Jankov is located about 15 km south of Benešov and 45 km southeast of Prague.
 It lies in the Vlašim Uplands.
 The highest point is at 675 m above sea level.
 The Chotýšanka River flows through the municipality.
 The area is rich in small fishponds.

 History

 The first written mention of Jankov is from 1352.
 From 1418 to 1702, the village was owned by the Talmberk family.
 The last noble owners of Jankov before the establishment of an independent municipality in 1848 was the Chotek family.

 The Battle of Jankau was fought nearby on 6 March 1645, during the Thirty Years' War.
 It featured a Swedish army under Lennart Torstensson and an Imperial force commanded by Melchior von Hatzfeld.

 Transport

 There are no railways or major roads passing through the municipality.